ychding11/ychding11.github.io/_posts/2017-04-19-texture-pbrt-v3.md

 remove high frequencies be sampling or avoid to introduce high frequency when evaluating the function.
 First, we need to know how to calculate texture sampling rate in texture space<sup>602</sup>.

+After getting texture sampling rate, it may need to apply filtering to texture function to remove high frequencies beyond Nyquist limit.

+### Generate texture coordinate
+It is an active research area of computer graphics to create smooth parameterization of complex mesh with little distortion<sup>612</sup>.